 The two parts together form the contract.
 The parties are not obligated to use the form and may adapt it if both parties agree.

-The buyer’s formal offer to buy the property will incorporate subtle elements, for example,
+The buyer’s formal offer to buy no agent property will incorporate subtle elements, for example,

 (a) The price tag being offered by the Purchaser;